WWE Raw preview: The updated lineup for the brand's Survivor Series go-home show - Pro Wrestling Dot Net

 -Becky Lynch vs. Xia Li

+-Drew McIntyre opens the show to address his actions from last week

-Powell’s POV: The ad for the advantage match lists that one member from each team will compete in a singles match.
-The McIntyre segment was added since our last update.
+Powell’s POV: One member from each WarGames team will compete in a singles bout for the match advantage.
 Raw will be live on Monday from Grand Rapids, Michigan at Van Andel Arena.
 Join me for my live review as the show airs Mondays at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment